mrkrd/matlab_wrapper/README.rst

 ---------

 If *matlab_wrapper* is useful for your work, please consider making a donation.
-It would be a great feedback!
+It will be a great feedback!

 - Flattr: https://flattr.com/submit/auto?user_id=mrkrd&url=https://github.com/mrkrd/matlab_wrapper
 - Gittip: https://www.gittip.com/mrkrd/